 ŏ Question Expecte Expected Answers Additional guidance - (a) (i) Decide on the concentrations of coppe Decide on the concentrations of copper sulfate solution you will use in your investigation. stigation.
-[3] Ξ any 4 or more (volumes/concentrations); E snots Ξ (highest concentration) 0.3 to 0.15; MMO deck Ξ any three consecutive concentrations (including 0 if present) with two intervals the same or serial dilution by half or serial dilution by ten; cluding 0 if present) with two intervals (II) State which variable you will need to co State which variable you will need to control when preparing the plant tissue samples. nples.
-[1] OMMO f noisioab Ξ length or surface area or size or dimensions Allow methylene blue ons or volume; (iii) Describe how you will control this variable able and prepare the samples of plant tissue. ue.
+[3] Ε any 4 or more (volumes/concentrations); E snots Ξ (highest concentration) 0.3 to 0.15; MMO deck Ξ any three consecutive concentrations (including 0 if present) with two intervals the same or serial dilution by half or serial dilution by ten; cluding 0 if present) with two intervals (II) 1000 State which variable you will need to control when preparing the plant tissue samples. nples.
+[1] OMMO f noisioab Ξ length or surface area or size or dimensions Allow methylene blue ons or volume; (III) Describe how you will control this variable able and prepare the samples of plant tissue. ue.
 [2] S anois E (control) measure cut (methylene) rinsing/washing the same any example of length 3 cm or less/size; excess MMO deci Ξ (prepare samples) use of scalpel/knife or ruler; (methylene blue) water